northbridge-sys/en-lsl-framework/README.md

 Some of the useful features En provides:

 - enLog - a standardized logging interface that encourages better scripting
-- enChat - `llListen`/`llRegionSayTo` with hash channels, packetization, and LSD/KVP/inventory transfers
+- enCLEP - `llListen`/`llRegionSayTo` with hash channels, packetization, and LSD/KVP/inventory transfers
-- enIMP - `llMessageLinked` (or enChat) with lists, script filtering, and a request-response protocol
+- enLEP - `llMessageLinked` (or enCLEP) with lists, script filtering, and a request-response protocol
 - enLSD - functions to safely write, read, and manipulate key-value pairs in the `llLinksetData*` store
 - enKVP - simple in-memory key-value pair database, particularly useful for backing up critical linkset data
 - enTimer - `llSetTimerEvent` with string callbacks, multiple concurrent timers, and one-shot timers